Temporary Car Insurance in California

 • Gap coverage protects financed vehicles from depreciation

-• Collision protection covers repair costs after accidents
+• Collision protection handles accident repair costs

 • Rental reimbursement covers transportation during repairs